ALANOMAM/portfolio-project/README.md

 ### `docker compose up -d vite`

-The app runs in the development mode.\
+The laravel app runs in the development mode.\
 Open [http://localhost:8081](http://localhost:8081) to view it in your browser.

+Minio runs in the development mode.\
+Open [http://localhost:9001/login](http://localhost:9001/login) to view it in your browser.

+## 7-Install the node modules inside frontend folder

+### `docker-compose run --rm npm-frontend npm install`

+## 7-Start frontend container

+### `docker compose up -d frontend --build`

 ## 8-To stop all the app containers